 Advanced-level students may be permitted to enroll concurrently in up to two ASU credit classes with the approval of the director.
-Several special classes are offered through the AECP.
-Classes in conversation, speech improvement, and the Test of English as a Foreign Language are offered during alternate terms.
+Several special classes are offered through the AECP: business English, pronunciation, conversation, TOEFL and TOEIC preparation, grammar and idioms.

 The fall and spring semesters are divided into two eightweek cycles.
 Students may enroll for one or more cycles.
 An eight-week summer session of study is also offered.
-Inquiries concerning admission requirements, enrollment, and fee schedules should be sent to